-We follow ASC 718 "Stock Compensation," using the modified prospective method.
-Under the fair value recognition provisions of ASC 718, we recognize share-based compensation net of an estimated forfeiture rate and therefore only recognize compensation cost for those shares expected to vest over the service period of the award.
+We recognize share-based compensation net of an estimated forfeiture rate and therefore only recognize compensation cost for those shares expected to vest over the service period of the award.

-Under ASC 718, we applied the Black-Scholes valuation model in determining the fair value of options granted, which requires the input of highly subjective assumptions, including the expected life of the stock option, stock price volatility, and the pre-vesting option forfeiture rate.
+We utilize the Black-Scholes valuation model in determining the fair value of options granted, which requires the input of highly subjective assumptions, including the expected life of the stock option, stock price volatility, and the pre-vesting option forfeiture rate.
 Expected life is based on historical exercise patterns, which we believe are representative of future behavior, or calculated by using the simplified method.
-The computation of expected volatility is based on a combination of the historical and implied volatility of comparable companies from a representative peer group based on industry.
+The computation of expected volatility is based on a combination of our own historical stock price volatility, historical and implied volatility of comparable companies from a representative peer group based on industry.
 The assumptions used in calculating the fair value of stock options represent our best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
 As a result, if factors change and we use different assumptions, our share-based compensation expense could be materially different in the future.
 In addition, we are required to estimate the expected forfeiture rate and only recognize expense for those shares expected to vest.
 We estimate the forfeiture rate based on historical patterns of our stock options granted, exercised and forfeited.
 If our actual forfeiture rate is materially different from our estimate, the share-based compensation expense could be significantly different from what we have recorded in the current period.
 See Note 11-"Share-based compensation" in the consolidated financial statements for additional information.
-According to ASC 718, a change in any of the terms or conditions of stock options shall be accounted for as a modification of the plan.
-Therefore, the Company calculates incremental compensation cost of a modification as the excess of the fair value of the modification of the plan.
-Therefore, the Company would recognize incremental compensation cost in the period the modification occurs and for unvested options, the Company would recognize, over the remaining requisite service period, the sum of the incremental compensation c
+Any change in any of the terms or conditions of stock options shall be accounted for as a modification of the plan.
+Therefore, the Company calculates incremental compensation cost of a modification as the excess of the fair value of the modification date.
+For vested options, the Company would recognize incremental compensation cost in the period the modification occurs and for unvested options, the Company would recognize, over the remaining requisite service period, the sum of the incremental compensa